Tuesday, 30 July 2019

 sermon ideas for

-Monday next, 6 August 2018, is the Feast of the Transfiguration of the Lord.
-Monday is also a Bank Holiday in the Republic of Ireland.
-The Book of Common Prayer allows Festival such as the Transfiguration to be celebrated on the Sunday in the same week (p 21), so some parishes may find these resources valuable for next Sunday [5 August 2018].
+Tuesday next, 6 August 2019, is the Feast of the Transfiguration of the Lord.
+The Book of Common Prayer allows Festival such as the Transfiguration to be celebrated on the Sunday in the same week (p 21), so some parishes may find these resources valuable for next Sunday [4 August 2019].

 There is a link to the readings HERE.

-The resources for Sunday 5 August 2018, the Tenth Sunday after Trinity, were posted earlier this morning, and are available HERE.
+The resources for Sunday 4 August 2019, the Seventh Sunday after Trinity, were posted on Monday morning, and are available HERE.

 Introduction: The Transfiguration, the Biblical story